louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 Access the Admin Page
 ----------------------------------------

-Navigate to https://routes.loutilities.com/admin or navigate to https://routes.loutilities.com, then scroll down and click the **Admin** link near the bottom of the page.
+Navigate to https://routes.loutilities.com/admin, or navigate to https://routes.loutilities.com, then scroll down and click the **Admin** link near the bottom of the page.

 .. _logging-in:

 Logging In
 --------------------------------------
-After your user is created, the :term:`super admin` will send an email to you to reset your password.
+When your user account is created, you will receive an email to you to reset your password.
 Follow the instructions to set your password.
+PLEASE pick a strong password with letters, numbers, and punctuation.

 When you are not logged in, you will see a page similar to what is shown below.
 Click the **Log In** button, then enter the email address you received the password reset email on.
-If you forgot your **routetility** password, you can be sent an email to reset this.
+If you forgot your **routetility** password, fill in your Email Address, click on Forgot password, and you will be sent an email to reset it.

 .. image:: images/login.*
    :align: center